cassieeric/python_crawler/lichuangshangcheng/readme.txt

 Finally, the collected data is stored in Excel.

 [Sugestion]
-In order to improve the data collection speed, multi-threading and multi-process is developed in the program.
+1. In order to improve the data collection speed, multi-threading and multi-process is developed in the program.
+2. The website https://list.szlcsc.com/catalog/439.html contains nearly 35000 piece of data, thus, a specific program is assigned to collect data from the website, nameed lichauang_439.py.

 [remark]
 2019/5/22, the website change some tags, the former script cannot be used to collect data from the website.